Visa Infinite ‒ Your Guide to Visa's Premium Program

 What is Visa Infinite?

-The Visa Infinite program is the highest level of Visa-branded credit card.
-It’s geared towards high earners who are looking for top-tier benefits from their credit cards.
+The Visa Infinite program is a high-tier benefits package for premium Visa credit cards.
+It's geared toward high earners seeking top-tier benefits from their credit cards.

 Visa Infinite benefits are provided by Visa, but it's actually the credit card issuer that decides whether a particular benefit or perk is included on their Visa Infinite-branded card.
 Plus, many issuers add their own perks on top of the Infinite ones.